salemove/developer/_includes/visitor_api.md

 # Visitor public API.
-The visitor public API consist of HTTP REST endpoints and javscript API.
-The API can only be used straight in the visitor browser on the site - it cannot be used by third party services outside the site.
+The visitor public API includes a set of HTTP REST endpoints and javscript API.
+The API can only be used from the visitor browser on the site - it cannot be used by third party services outside the site.

 ## Headers
-To use the REST API, the request needs to include at least 3 headers: ```Authorization```, ```Accept``` and ```X-Salemove-Visit-Session-ID```
+In order to use the REST API, the request needs to include at least 3 headers: ```Authorization<```, ```Accept``` and ```X-Salemove-Visit-Session-ID```.

 ### Authorization
-To use the REST API, the request needs to include the visitors ```SessionId```.
-To get the visitor session id on the site, you can use the salemove javascript API to fetch the token.:
+The request has to include the visitor's ```SessionId```.
+The visitor session id on the site can be retrieved by using the salemove javascript API:

     'Authorization', salemoveApi.getRequestHeaders()['Authorization']